-Strategic Importance to the Flemish Region DSOs cover about 78 % of the municipalities of the Flemish region Electricity and natural gas are the two most important energy sources in Flanders/Belgium Ownership of DSOs by the municipalities is increasing (up to 100% in 2018 at the latest) Very Favourable Regulatory Environment (Cost-Plus) DSOs have a legally based regional monopoly for electricity and gas distribution to residential customers and SMEs Multi-annual tariff mechanism with a 4 year regulatory period is based on the cost recovery of all reasonable costs (incl. financing costs) and contains a fair profit margin as remuneration on invested capital 2012 regulatory tariffs were prolonged for 2 years (2013/2014) by decision of the CREG Efficient Operating Scheme The association of 7 DSOs under the structure of Eandis allows for an efficient operating scheme Pooling of operational, financial and management activities; all staff at Eandis 100% operational efficiency as per operational benchmarking "Data Envelopment Analysis", with no costs rejected since existence Strong Cash Flow Visibility Predictable revenue streams as the DSOs' services are priced on a cost-plus basis, determined in a legal framework Tariffs are fixed for long periods (up to 4 years) Legal Monopoly and Low Risk Electricity & Gas Distribution Low business risk - DSOs are not involved in the competitive generation, trading or sales activities Mixed DSOs, being Eandis's sole shareholders, own 78% of the distribution network in Flanders Legally, competitors may not participate in distribution activities in the designated operating areas Conservative Capital Structure Low leverage with equity at 44% of RAB (IFRS Economic Group), moving in the direction of the regulator's norm for leverage The regulator guideline recommends regulatory asset base (RAB) to be funded by 1/3 equity and 2/3 debt Regulator provides for a fair profit margin based on this leverage ratio Very Favourable Economic Dynamics The Flemish region is Belgium's most populated region (6.3 million in 2011 (1) - 57.6% of national population) "Accounting for 57% of national GDP, the Flemish Community is Belgium's economic engine" - "The national operating environment [] is typical of advanced industrial economies - characterised by high GDP per capita, low GDP volatility and high ranking on the World Bank's Government Effectiveness Index - and suggests a minimal level of systemic risk." - "The institutional framework for Belgian subsovereigns is well established and is protected from sudden changes []" (Moody's Credit Research on the Community of Flanders, 20 December 2011) - "We believe that the Belgian Community of Flanders has very positive financial management and very positive liquidity."
-(S&P Research Update 20 September 2013) "Flanders ranks high on the socio-economic indicators of the 131 EU-regions.
+Strategic Importance to the Flemish Region DSOs cover about 78 % of the municipalities of the Flemish region Electricity and natural gas are the two most important energy sources in Flanders/Belgium Ownership of DSOs by the local authorities is increasing to 100% by the end of 2014 at the latest Very Favourable Regulatory Environment (Cost-Plus) DSOs have a legally based regional monopoly for electricity and gas distribution to residential customers and SMEs Multi-annual tariff mechanism with a 4 year regulatory period is based on the cost recovery of all reasonable costs (incl. financing costs) and contains a fair profit margin as remuneration on invested capital 2012 regulatory tariffs were prolonged for 2 years (2013/2014) by decision of the CREG Efficient Operating Scheme The association of 7 DSOs under the structure of Eandis allows for an efficient operating scheme Pooling of operational, financial and management activities; all staff at Eandis 100% operational efficiency as per operational benchmarking "Data Envelopment Analysis", with no costs rejected since existence Strong Cash Flow Visibility Predictable revenue streams as the DSOs' services are priced on a cost-plus basis, determined in a legal framework Tariffs are fixed for long periods (up to 4 years) Legal Monopoly and Low Risk Electricity & Gas Distribution Low business risk - DSOs are not involved in the competitive generation, trading or sales activities 7 DSOs, being Eandis's sole shareholders, own 78% of the distribution network in Flanders Legally, competitors may not participate in distribution activities in the designated operating areas Conservative Capital Structure Low leverage with equity at 42,4% of RAB (BE-GAAP, as per 30 June 2014), The regulator guideline recommends regulatory asset base (RAB) to be funded by 1/3 equity and 2/3 debt Regulator provides for a fair profit margin based on this leverage ratio Very Favourable Economic Dynamics The Flemish region is Belgium's most populated region (6,4 million on 1 Jan 2014 (1) - 57.5% of national population) "Accounting for 57% of national GDP, the Flemish Community is Belgium's economic engine" - "The national operating environment [] is typical of advanced industrial economies - characterised by high GDP per capita, low GDP volatility and high ranking on the World Bank's Government Effectiveness Index - and suggests a minimal level of systemic risk." - "The institutional framework for Belgian subsovereigns is well established and is protected from sudden changes []" (Moody's Credit Research on the Community of Flanders, 20 December 2011) - "We believe that the Belgian Community of Flanders has very positive financial management and very positive liquidity."
+(S&amp;P Research Update 20 September 2013) "Flanders ranks high on the socio-economic indicators of the 131 EU-regions.
 It is thus a prosperous region.
 A nominal GDP per capita of € 33,973 in 2012, high labour productivity and a relatively high disposable income."
 (Flanders Outlook 2013, Research Centre of the Government of Flanders, March 2013)